Eating Healthy at Restaurants-Athlete Guide

 Meats

-• Choose lean cuts of meat like turkey, chicken breast or plant based slices
+- Choose lean cuts of protein such as turkey, chicken breast

 Cheese